Observing & Learning from MWC 2019

 The consequences bring a crossover between our physical and digital worlds.
 What once was clear cut distinction between the two worlds have now begun to merge.

 Will folding smartphones be a new thing?
 Will Alexa find her way into your fridge?
 Which of these new innovations will stand the test of time?

 I finally got to experience the hottest technology in augmented reality Magic Leap!

-The likes of Google and Alibaba have invested over $2.3 billion dollars which until recently has been a top secret project that no one outside of their investors have really gotten to try it.
+The likes of Google and Alibaba have invested over $2.3 billion dollars in what until recently had been a top secret project that no one outside of investors had really tried it.

 Throughout history looking at the world through our eyes has been the same experience for everyone.
 Beyond an active imagination, what you see is the same as what I see.

 All of this has potential to transform.
 Over the next 3 to 5 years, the world as we will see it could be dynamically changing with vibrant, fun, meaningful, engaging and dynamic content.
 Content that those with glasses on like the magic leap will be able to engage with.

 This magical future will change everything.
 Imagine being able to put on a pair of glasses and no long need a phone, TV or Kindle.
 Or walking down the street as shops and restaurants come alive advertising personalised offers.

 Augmented reality is becoming reality because of tremendous leaps in display technology.
 As fast 5G connectivity is paired with accelerating GPUs, the experience of seamless AR interfaces – the virtual-world taking over the physical starts to become possible.